Royal Lao Army: Small-arms

-During the First Indochina War the Laotian National Army (ANL) weaponry was a hodgepodge, with most of its poorly trained units equipped in a haphazard way with an array of French, American, Australian, British, and German weapon systems, mostly of WWII-vintage.
-ANL Infantry battalions were issued with MAS-36, M1903 Springfield, and Lee–Enfield bolt-action rifles (airborne units received in addition the semi-automatic M1A1 paratrooper carbine), along with Sten, Owen, M1A1 Thompson, MAS-38 and MAT-49 submachine guns; FM 24/29, Bren, M1918A2 BAR and Browning M1919A6 .30 Cal light machine guns were used as squad weapons.
-Officers and NCOs received MAS-35-S, Luger P08, Walther P38, or Colt.45 M1911A1 pistols.
+During the First Indochina War the Laotian National Army (ANL) weaponry was a hodgepodge, with most of its poorly trained units equipped in a haphazard way with an array of French, American, Australian, British and German weapon systems, mostly of WWII-vintage.
+ANL Infantry battalions were issued with MAS-36 (airborne units received the folding-stock MAS-36 CR39 paratrooper version), M1903 Springfield, and Lee–Enfield SMLE Mk III bolt-action rifles, MAS-49 semi-automatic rifles, MAS-49/56 semi-automatic carbines and M1A1 paratrooper carbines, along with Sten, Owen, M1A1 Thompson, MAS-38 and MAT-49 submachine guns; FM 24/29, Bren, M1918A2 BAR and Browning M1919A6 .30 Cal light machine guns were used as squad weapons.
+Officers and NCOs received Modèle 1935A, MAS-35-S, Luger P08, Walther P38, or Colt.45 M1911A1 pistols.

 After 1955, the ANL began the process of standardisation on U.S. equipment.
-Airborne units took delivery of the M1 Garand semi-automatic rifle in late 1959, followed by the M2 Carbine the following year.
+Airborne units took delivery of the M1 Garand semi-automatic rifle in late 1959, followed by the M1/M2 Carbine the following year.
 The M3A1 Grease Gun was also received, along with Smith & Wesson Model 39 pistols, and M1917 and Smith & Wesson Model 10 revolvers.
 The ANL (renamed RLA in 1961) was equally provided with Browning M1919A4 .30 Cal Medium machine guns and Browning M2HB .50 Cal Heavy machine guns.
 Limited quantities of the Sterling submachine gun and L1A1 SLR Assault rifle were acquired from the British for evaluation, but they were never adopted as standard weapons by the RLA.
-The Carl Gustaf m/45 submachine gun was provided in small numbers by the Americans, eventually finding its way into the irregular SGU units.
+The Carl Gustaf m/45 (a.k.a.
+"Swedish K") submachine gun was provided in small numbers by the Americans, eventually finding its way into the irregular SGU units.
+An undisclosed number of Winchester Model 1200 pump-action shotguns were also provided.